Skip to main content

 cargo build --release

 For the sake of this example, we won't go into adding or modifying any pallets.
-However, this is definitely a next step after you get used to deploying your parachain on Rococo!
+However, this is definitely a next step after you get used to deploying your parachain.

 Customizing our chain specification's patch file